Skip to main content

 Disposable coffee cup recycling points

 Disposable coffee cup recycling points have been deployed in academic, administrative and catering areas to encourage people to recycle their cups rather than placing them in the wrong waste stream.
-The cups captured through this stream are recycled into various products, such as benches and reusable cups, therefore allow us to contribute towards a Circular Economy.
+The cups captured through this stream are recycled into various products, such as benches and reusable cups, therefore allowing us to contribute towards a Circular Economy.

 Mattress, duvet and pillow recycling